MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/cancel-a-shipping-label.md

 The response will be empty with a HTTP status of 204.

 After this step, use the method in [Get a shipping label](get-a-shipping-label.md) to get the updated details of the shipping label.
-Please note that actually cancellation of the driver in the driver flighting systems may take over a day to complete.
+Please note that actual cancellation of the driver in the driver flighting systems may take over a day to complete.

 ## Error codes